Darkhogg/polyethylene/README.md

 ### Transform Operators

-These functions transform a sequence in some way, and they all return a `Iterable` object of the same type as the original, unless stated otherwise.
-For `AsyncIterables`, all the functions received as an argument can return promises, and will be awaited.
+These functions transform a sequence in some way, and they all return an `Iterable` object of the same type as the original, unless stated otherwise.
+For `AsyncIterables`, all the functions received as an arguments can return promises, and will be awaited.

 #### `#async()`